Finding Poetry (& Possums)

-During quarantine I haven’t had the same motivation to sit down and write poetry as I did while in a class but it seems like the quiet makes it easier to find poetry than before.
+During quarantine I haven’t had the same motivation to sit down and write as when I was taking a poetry workshop last spring.
+However, within all the quiet, it’s easier to find poetry than before.

 This past winter I took a poetry workshop where we read “The Art of Finding” by the poet Linda Gregg.
 In her short essay, Gregg explains that “poetry at its best is found rather than written.”

 Certainly one can make good poems without feeling much or discovering anything new.
 You can produce fine poems without believing anything, but it corrodes the spirit and eventually rots the seed-corn of the heart.
 Writing becomes manufacturing instead of giving birth.Linda Gregg, “The Art of Finding”

 I tend to agree that writing poetry is about finding what already exists in the world rather than a kind of self-centered, personal innovation.